-The Province of South-Holland published indications of surface claims for water surface in zoning plans^a: 8,5% times the paved surface and + 1,5% x the unpaved surface.
+In 2007 the Province of South-Holland published indications of surface claims for water surface in zoning plansa: 8,5% times the paved surface and + 1,5% x the unpaved surface.

-The Waterboard Rijnland (around Leiden) suggested keeping 6% of the overall urban area to be water surface^b.
-The Waterboard Delfland claims volumes of water per specific surface according to Fig. 478 ^c.
+The Waterboard Rijnland (around Leiden) suggested in 2007 keeping 6% of the overall urban area to be water surfaceb.
+The Waterboard Delfland claims volumes of water per specific surface according to Fig. 489 c.
+However, these global norms nowadays should be determined according to the local context.